dotnet-essentials/Kwality.UVault/docs/IAM/default-validator.rst

     app.Run();

-It's also possible to use different IAM options, depending on the environment you're running.
+UVault's Identity & Access Management component provides the flexibility to use different IAM options depending on other services.

+To achieve this, first, the UVault `core` services must be added and configured to use Identity & Access Management.
+Then, in the configuration, you can provide different values.

+Here is an example code block in C# that demonstrates the use of different IAM options:

 .. code-block:: csharp